Calculate calcium saturation index or the missing pH, temperature, calcium hardness, or alkalinity factor from any 4 entered values.

 What is a Calcium Saturation Index?

-The Calcium Saturation Index (CSI) is a measure used in water chemistry to determine the potential for calcium carbonate to precipitate or dissolve in water.
-It is calculated based on the water’s pH, temperature, calcium concentration, alkalinity, and total dissolved solids.
-A positive CSI indicates that the water is oversaturated with calcium carbonate and may cause scaling, while a negative CSI means the water is undersaturated and may lead to corrosion.
+The Calcium Saturation Index (CSI) is a measure used in water chemistry to estimate whether water will tend to precipitate calcium carbonate (scale) or dissolve it (aggressive/etching water).
+In the common pool/spa factor-table approach, CSI is calculated from the water’s pH plus factors derived from temperature, calcium hardness, and alkalinity.
+A positive CSI indicates that the water is oversaturated with calcium carbonate and may cause scaling, while a negative CSI means the water is undersaturated and may tend to dissolve calcium carbonate (which can contribute to corrosion/etching issues).

 How to Calculate Calcium Saturation Index?